 The Fundamentals

 Temperature is one of the most powerful levers in brewing.
-Hotter water increases solubility, meaning compounds dissolve faster and more completely.
+Hotter water increases solubility, meaning compounds dissolve faster and more completely.1 This relationship follows the Arrhenius equation: for every 10°C increase in temperature, extraction rate approximately doubles.

 But temperature does not affect all compounds equally.
-Acids dissolve quickly even at lower temperatures.
+Acids dissolve quickly even at lower temperatures due to high water solubility and low activation energy barriers.
 Sugars need moderate heat.
-Bitter compounds require high temperatures to extract efficiently.
+Bitter compounds—particularly chlorogenic acid lactones and melanoidins—require high temperatures to extract efficiently.2

 Rule of Thumb